 A new mattress is an important purchase and deserves some thought beforehand.
 A quality mattress is fairly expensive—on average, around $1,000 for a traditional spring mattress and more than $1200 for memory foam.
 And a mattress also plays a very important role in your life, not only during nighttime sleeping hours but even while you’re awake.
-After all, a supportive, comfortable mattress promotes a good night’s sleep, which in turn helps you function better during the day and avoid many chronic health ailments.
-So if you’re in the market for a new mattress, it helps to be armed with knowledge before heading off to the local mattress store or clicking the “Buy now” button online.
+After all, a supportive, comfortable mattress promotes a good night’s sleep, which in turn helps you function better during the day.
+So if you’re in the market for a new mattress, it helps to be armed with knowledge before heading off to the local mattress store or purchasing online.

 Know Your Size